NieneB/InternshipReport/index.md

 There will be a set of navigation controls available to the user.
 Also multiple background layers, form which the user can choose.
 The information will be shown in a transect map.
 So the same information is shown in multiple views and from different perspectives. (*linking*) The brushing technique is used to highlight the hight on the line and the position on the map of that specific point so the user can link between the two presentations.

-###Web based geo visualizations & user centered maps
+###Web based geo visualizations and user centered maps

 For making the map, Web Map software was needed to create a map in the browser.
 Some possible Web Map Frameworks that could be used and are widely known are OpenLayers, MapFish and Leaflet.(Steiniger & Hunter, 2013) They will be elaborated on to specify why the application makes use of Leaflet.